opnfv/doctor/docs/requirements/03-architecture.rst

    also happen after Step 3.
 3. Database lookup to find the virtual resources affected by the detected fault.
 4. Fault notification to Consumer.
-5. The Consumer switches to standby configuration (STBY)
+5. The Consumer switches to standby configuration (STBY).
 6. Instructions to VIM requesting certain actions to be performed on the affected resources, for example migrate/update/terminate specific resource(s).
 After reception of such instructions, the VIM is executing the